zy12aaf168/css-key-concepts-responsive-design/README.md

 ## Getting Started

-After forking this repository you will need to then clone the repo locally and open up your index.html file int he browser.
+After forking this repository you will need to clone the repo locally and open up your index.html file int he browser.

 Type 'open index.html' in your terminal and press enter (make sure you're in the right directory!).
 Your Cat Cards page should open in your browser.